ArdaCan271/ChainStream/README.md

 ChainStream

-A prototype blockchain file streaming app.
+A prototype for blockchain file streaming app.
 It has a demo store that is connected with a transaction function written in Solidity.
 When a user adds a product from the store to their library, the app creates a transaction in the blockchain.

 Here are some previews: